w3f/research/docs/polkadot/implementors-guide/guide.md

   TODO: Validator assignment.
 We want to assign validators to chains, not to cores.
 Assigning to cores means that for parathread cores, the parathread is unclear until late in the process so that would have bad implications for networking.

   We can prepare a set of chains by assigning all unassigned cores, optimistically assigning all previously assigned cores, and then taking the union of those sets.
 However, this means that validator assignment is not possible to know until the beginning of the block.
 Ideally, we'd always know about at least a couple of blocks in advance, which makes networking discovery easier.
 However, optimistic assignment seems incompatible with this goal.

 ]

+- Compute group assignments one session in advance (know the number of bits 1 session in advance?)
+- note that #bits doesn't change fast w/o governance attack
+- Put parathread claims onto groups in advance and reassign at session boundaries
+- execution cores rotate across parachains/threads and validators are assigned to fixed core
+- know which parathreads are going to be assigned to which cores _when they are freed_.
+- one queue for parathreads & retries, just positioning rules

 #### Storage